WVUHPC/2018-Lesson_2/_episodes/07-cython.md

 ~~~
 {: .output}

 As you can see that save you from knowing the compilation line.
 The `--inplace` is just to get the resulting `.so` file in the same place as the `main_ct.py`.
-Otherwise you will have to look inside the build folder for the `.so` file generated.
+Otherwise, you will have to look inside the build folder for the `.so` file generated.

 The new file is called `sieve_ct.cpython-36m-x86_64-linux-gnu.so`, you can get timings again and noticing that the new code is one or two seconds faster, just because the compilation line add a bit higher optimization level.